leapfrogtechnology/LF-Bulletin-board/USAGE.md

 ## Remove Bulletin Entry

-On the Bulletin Board dashboard screen, click on the delete button on the entry you want to edit.
+On the Bulletin Board dashboard screen, click on the delete button on the entry you want to delete.

 <img  src="assets/remove_entry_button.png"/>